-I have.
-Yeah.
-They're still in style.
-Right?
+JOY DOLO: Yeah.
+They're still in style, right?

 We're making a time capsule.
 Time capsules are a great way to be a part of history.
 You simply find a box and put stuff in that represents the time you are living in, like maybe a smartphone or maybe a reusable cup.

 MAX: Then you stash it away for people in the future to find.

 JOY DOLO: We want to know what you would put in our time capsule.
 Record yourself telling us, and send it to foreverago.org/contact.
 Max, what would you put in?

 MAX: I would put in A Midsummer Night's Dream, by Shakespeare, because that is one of my favorite Shakespeare plays.